potatoeggy/eifueo/docs/sch3uz.md

 ### Electronegativity

-The electronegativity of an atom represents the ability of that atom to attract a pair of electrons in a **covalent bond**.
-It ranges from $0$ to $4$ on the Pauling scale.
+The electronegativity of an atom represents the ability of that atom to attract a pair of electrons in a **covalent bond**, ranging from $0$ to $4$ on the Pauling scale.
 As electronegativity increases, the atom more strongly holds on to the electrons in its covalent bond, so the pair of electrons in that bond spend more time around the atom with the higher electronegativity.

 ### Reactivity